80% of First-Time Memoirists Make These Mistakes.

 5. ✨ You care more about “why?” than “what?”

 Memoir rests on depth and profundity of insight when reflecting upon past events.
-What makes for great writing is an ordinary life delivered with great insight.
-You’re not “as interesting as events which befall you”—you’re as interesting as your insight.
+What makes for a great memoir is an ordinary life delivered with great insight.

 Do you need to meet all these memoir-writing requirements?
 NO. But you should meet TWO-THREE.